robAndrewCarter/process_800_cell_chip/README.md

 ### Installing

-Currentlly, just run the script and ensure the dependencies above are satisfied.
+Currently, just run the script and ensure the dependencies above are satisfied.

 ## Running the tests